 The accommodation in the village is generally cheaper than that of El Nido, but you still get the same island getaway atmosphere and with the added bonus of a sandbar which appears at low tide and makes for a perfect spot for soaking up the sun.

-Where to Stay in Port Barton
+Best Places to Stay in Port Barton

 Rubin Resort – This 2-star offering with its thatched-roof huts might not be about luxury, but it’s certainly a down-to-earth and authentic stay, and just a two-minute stroll to the beach as well.
 There’s a pool to have fun in at Rubin Resort, plus every bungalow comes complete with its own terrace area, where you can relax with a drink.
 It may be budget friendly here, but it’s kept immaculately clean and the staff are very friendly.